 Karin is a Master Herbalist and Iridologist, Massage Therapist, energy healer, Reiki practitioner and Yoga Instructor, and co-founder of Mind Body Medicine for Health, Education & Wellness in Mendocino, California.
-In the past 20 years, Karin has practiced and taught about many aspects of holistic health including herbal healing, nutrition, energy skills, plant spirit medicine and advanced massage.
+Since 1992, Karin has practiced and taught about many aspects of holistic health including herbal healing, nutrition, energy skills, plant spirit medicine and advanced massage.
 She has written many articles about herbs and nature and is the author of Botanical Body Care: Herbs and Natural Healing for Your Whole body, a book that combines basic physiology with herbal healing, cleansing and nutrition.
 Karin is co-host of the bi-monthly radio show Holistic Health Perspectives on kzyx.org and is passionate about empowering others through partnership with the natural world.
 She is an advocate of community health and is part of Corners of the Mouth, a worker-owned collective health food store, where she serves as a nutritional consultant.
 Her professional affiliations include the American Herbalist Association, American Herbalist Guild, United Plant Savers and the American Botanical Council.
 She enjoys exploring the outdoors, gardening, singing, dancing, writing poetry and helping to organize events like the Mendocino Women’s Retreat.

 As a general philosophy, everything I know I learned from nature – whether the nature of the outdoors, or my own inner nature and body, or the natural world of the unseen.
 Plants (and animals) have voices, and I was fortunate enough to recognize them from a young age.
 I have had many special experiences in nature that continue to strengthen my awe and faith in it.